-In each scenario – we suggest incorporating a CLVA suitability assessment into your existing process – whereby any adverse (eg Disclosable Court Outcome or a bad referee comment or potentially inflated CV claim) is provided to Cleard Life at the point of ordering the assessment.
+In each scenario – we suggest incorporating a AS4811:2022 suitability risk assessment into your existing process – whereby any adverse (eg Disclosable Court Outcome or a bad referee comment or potentially inflated CV claim) is provided to Cleard Life at the point of ordering the suitability assessment.
 The issue can then be properly investigated, including the one-on-one interview + a fair and non-discriminatory analysis, adjudication and recommendation.
 Done in hours not months – inside your recruitment/shorting process.

-Click here to find out about our pre-employment screening solutions and help you make the right risk decisions.
-You can even get your first CL0 Basic Assessment (valued at $169) free!
+Click here to find out about our pre-employment screening solutions and help you make the right risk decisions – for your cleared and non-cleared workforce.